Apprenticeship programs for electrical contractors in the Puget Sound region

 Are you a Veteran discharged within the last seven years?

 The PSEJATC in cooperation with the Puget Sound Chapter NECA and IBEW Local 46 have established a new veterans program (V.I.C.E.), Veterans in Construction Electrical.
 This program is designed to assist military veterans who posess an aptitude in the electrical industry to gain employment and career opportunities.
-Upon acceptance into the V.I.C.E. program, the veteran will follow a twelve-week schedule designed to accelerate advancement within our electrical apprenticeship program.
-The 12-week program consists of curriculum derived from the NJATC (National Joint Apprenticeship and Training Committee) which covers basic electrical theory, circuitry training, mathematics, and electrical/construction safety training.
+Upon acceptance into the V.I.C.E. program, the veteran will follow a six-week evening schedule designed to prepare them for a career within our electrical apprenticeship program.
+The 5-year program consists of curriculum derived from the NJATC (National Joint Apprenticeship and Training Committee) which covers basic electrical theory, circuitry training, mathematics, and electrical/construction safety training.
 Participants will receive OSHA 30 training along with lab training in conduit bending and electrical wiring.